Walls of Dubrovnik: Minčeta Tower

 The Minčeta Tower was built by a local builder named Nicifor Ranjina and Italian engineers sent by Pope Pius II in 1463, at the height of the Turkish threat.
 Originally as a strong four-sided fort, it is the most prominent point in the defensive system towards the land.
 The tower's name derives from the name of the Menčetić family, who owned the ground upon which the tower was built.
 By its height and impressive volume, the tower dominates the northwestern high part of the city and its walls.
 In the middle of the 15th century, around the earlier quadrilateral fort, Michelozzo built a new round tower using new warfare technique and joined it to the new system of low scarp walls.
 The full six-meter (20 feet) thick walls of the new tower had a series of protected gun ports.
 The architect and sculptor Giorgio da Sebenico of Zadar continued the work on the Minčeta tower.
 He designed and built the high narrow round tower while the battlements are a later addition.
 The tower was completed in 1464 and became the symbol of the unconquerable city of Dubrovnik.

 After a long excavation, a 16th-century cannon foundry was discovered under Minčeta Tower in Gornji ugao (Upper Tower).
 It is now a museum.

 Fort Bokar

-The Fort Bokar, often called "Zvjezdan", is considered to be amongst the most beautiful instances of harmonious and functional fortification architecture.
+The Fort Bokar, often called "Zvjezdan", is considered to be amongst the most beautiful instances of functional fortification architecture.
 Built as a two-story casemate fortress by Michelozzo from 1461 to 1463, while the city walls were being reconstructed, it stands in front of the medieval wall face protruding into space almost with its whole cylindrical volume.
 It was conceived as the key point in the defense of the Pila Gate, the western fortified entrance of the city; and after the Minčeta Tower, it is the second key point in the defense of the western land approach to the city.